 It is believed that consolidation takes place in the hippocampi, located in the temporal-lobe regions of the brain.
 Medical research indicates that it is the frontal and temporal lobes that are most often damaged during head injury.
 This is why many people who suffer severe head trauma or brain injury experience anterograde amnesia.
 If the hippocampi are damaged, the amnesiac will be able to recall older memories, but won't be able to make any new ones.

-For more information about human memory and the brain, see the links on the next page.
+For more information about human memory and the brain, see the links below.